Here's More Proof Kelly Clarkson Is Ready to Move On From Brandon Blackstock - E! Online

 "This declaration is only for the termination of marital or domestic partner status," it reads.
 "I ask the court to reserve jurisdiction over aII other issues not requested in this declaration for Iater determination."

 In her initial divorce filing, Clarkson, who was married to Blackstock for nearly seven years, cited irreconcilable differences for the reason for their breakup.
-Earlier this month, she was ordered to pay Blackstock $150,000 per month in spousal support and $45,601 per month in child support, according to documents obtained by E!
+Earlier this month, she was ordered to pay Blackstock $150,000 per month in temporary spousal support and $45,601 per month in child support, according to documents obtained by E!
 News.

 In November, a judge ruled the exes will share joint legal and physical custody of their children River, 7, and Remy, 5, with Clarkson having primary physical custody of the kids in Los Angeles and Blackstock having visitations during certain weekends, holidays and school breaks, according to documents obtained by E!
 News.
 At the time, the documents stated these orders were temporary as the duo navigate their divorce.